My Home Office Makeover…A Black & White Affair

-If someone had told me that one day I’d paint 2 of our rooms black and white, I’m sure I would’ve said, “not bloody likely!”.
+If someone had told me that one day I’d paint two of our rooms black and white, I’m sure I would’ve said, “Not bloody likely!”.
 That is, until I painted Cassie’s room white with a black feature wall.
 And I didn’t stop there…

 I also painted my office black and white.

-Okay, let’s back up the short bus a bit here.
-Obviously I work from home and I work from home A LOT, to the tune of 7-9 hrs a day.
+Okay, let’s back up the bus a bit here.
+Obviously, I work from home, and I work from home A LOT, to the tune of 8-10 hrs a day.
 Since my Online Color Consulting has taken off, I’ve cut back DRASTICALLY on my local work and spend most of my time drinking

-wine, coffee and Baileys coffee, talking to myself, and typing.
-And I madly love it!
+wine, coffee, and Bailey’s coffee, talking to myself, and typing.

 It took only a few months of twitching and crying in the corner for the hubs to agree that maybe it was time for a bit of a remodel – taking my office to the next level with regard to lighting and layout!

-- A table and chairs to lay projects out on or for the kids to do crafts on
+- Table and chairs to lay projects out on or for the kids to do crafts on

-- A Murphy bed.
+- Murphy bed.
 OH yes, a Murphy Bed

 And I managed to fit it ALL in with room to spare!

-The Hallway to the Office and Family Room
+The Hallway Leading to the Office & Family Room

-Look down the hallway now and you’ll see a 36″ extra-wide glass door and a 6 1/2′ window.
-The room used to be smaller with a weee willy window.
+Look down the hallway now, and you’ll see a 36″ extra-wide glass door and a 6 1/2′ window.
+The room used to be smaller with a weee lil window.
 We had to steal space from the family room (which we definitely don’t miss) so that we could fit that large window in – it was kind of a deal-breaker.

-While the above photo make it look like the wall is on an angle, it’s not – it’s now a perfect 90 degrees.
+While the above photo makes it look like the wall is on an angle, it’s not – it’s now a perfect 90 degrees.

 And this is just a SNIPPET of what you NOW see when looking down the hallway.
 And yes, the house came with a free garden gnome.